Infitah: Overview

-Under President Nasser, proponents of statism and a command economy with limited private investment, dominated the political scene.
-However, by the 1970s, critics believed Egypt's economy, with its large public sector, had evolved into a "Soviet-style system" of "inefficiency, suffocating bureaucracy, and waste."
 Sadat also wanted to turn Egypt away from its focus on war with Israel and devotion of resources to a large military establishment.
-He believed capitalist economic policies would build a substantial private sector, and alliance with the United States and the West would lead to prosperity (rakhaa رخاء) and eventually democratic pluralism.
-Infitah was not only ideologically but also politically motivated: by aligning himself with the capitalist West, and the rich and powerful members of Egyptian society, Sadat differentiated himself from his predecessor Nasser while at the same time securing his position in power.
+He believed that capitalist economic policies would build a substantial private sector and that alliance with the United States and the West would lead to prosperity (rakhaa رخاء) and eventually democratic pluralism.
+Sudan, North Yemen, Syria, and Iraq later introduced similar infitah reforms like in Egypt.